taytayfujif/rick-and-morty/README.md

   - species
   - origin name
   - status
-  - episode appearance

 ## Hints

-1. Use `filter` and `map` method to render each character
+1. Use `map` method to render each character

 2. Create a function named **`buildHtmlElements(responseData)`**.
 This is where you will use ES6 methods to build your HTML elements and dynamically add them to the DOM.